 The City of Pataskala is developing outdoor teaching gardens providing educational demonstrations, and creating educational materials for the William V. Karr Park.

 Licking Memorial Hospital plans to increase pollination on their mini-farm by establishing adjacent pollinator habitat.
 The mini-farm provides fresh produce for the Fruit and Vegetable Prescription Program.

 Learning 4 Life Farm will create an educational organic garden that will serve as a transition training site for middle and high school students on the autism spectrum.

 The Johnstown Sportsman Club will improve stormwater drainage in the main field used for outdoor education events.

 Eagle Wings Academy will build an outdoor classroom area with a pollinator habitat.

 We are excited to announce the Conservation Mini-Grant was funded by the Board of Supervisors for $5,000 for the 2020 Program year!

-Licking Soil and Water's first annual Conservation Mini-Grant program offers up to $1000 to Licking County non-profits that demonstrate the need and ability to carry out on-the-ground conservation projects.
+The Licking Soil & Water's Conservation Mini-Grant program offers up to $1,000 to non-profits, including schools, that demonstrate the need and ability to carry out on-the-ground conservation projects.
 Applications will be accepted on a rolling basis from May 1 to October 1 and will be awarded on a first-come, first-served basis.

 Who May Apply

 The Mini-Grant program is open to non-profit organizations such as schools, watershed groups, local government entities, municipalities, community groups (including governing bodies and associations such as HOA's and condo associations) and civic associations.
 Projects are limited to Licking County, Ohio.
 Previously-awarded groups may not apply in consecutive years to encourage new applicants.
-Please contact us prior to applying if you have any questions regarding your organization's eligibility at Information@LickingSWCD.com.
+Please contact us prior to applying if you have any questions regarding your organization's eligibility.